vuejs/vue-loader/docs/en/configurations/advanced.md

           // - For `html`, the result returned by the default loader
           //   will be compiled JavaScript render function code.
           //
-          // - For `css`, the result will be returned by vue-style-loader
+          // - For `css`, the result will be returned by `vue-style-loader`
           //   which isn't particularly useful in most cases.
-Using a postcss
+Using a PostCSS
           //   plugin will be a better option.
           postLoaders: {
             html: 'babel-loader'